ducdamchi/checkin-app/user-guide.md

 #### Your preferences are saved

 All of your filter choices (granularity, age group, time range, data source, and the color-by-age setting) are automatically saved in your browser.
 If you close the app and come back later, your dashboard will look exactly the way you left it.
+Note that if the browser's cache is ever cleared, the preferences will be lost (and you might have to login again)--but they should be automatically saved the next time you use the app.

 ### Dark Mode